In DC, students who want to earn their GED diploma can take the four GED subtests online or in person at a designated GED testing center.

 Washington DC uses the GED® exam for its high school equivalency testing program.
 Posted here are all GED prep locations and test centers in the DC area.

 The exam offers adults who quit high school prematurely the opportunity to earn a credential that’s equivalent to a common high school diploma.

+The GED exam contains four individual subtests (modules).
 The academic subject fields are English Language Arts, Math, Science, and Social Studies.

 The GED exam is fully computer-based and scores on a scale that goes from 100 to 200.
 To pass, you must attain at least a result of 145 on each subtest.

 The GED test assesses knowledge at a level comparable to that of high school seniors upon graduation.